-- 2 x 320g packs of JusRoll ready rolled puff pastry
+- 2 x 320g packs of JusRoll all-butter ready-rolled puff pastry

 - 1 egg, beaten, for glazing